fidelasin/tempmailninja/README.md

 # tempmailninja
-read tempmail ninja with php
+you can get tempmailninja mail with php its very fast.